espocrm/documentation/docs/administration/bpm-events.md

 ### Conditional Start Event

 A starting point of the process.
 It's supposed to be triggered automatically when specified conditions are met.
 There are three types of triggers: 'After record created', 'After record updated', 'After record saved'.
-Conditions are defined in the same way as in the Worfklows tool.
+Conditions are defined in the same way as in the Workflows tool.
 See [here](workflows.md#conditions).

 ![Conditional Start Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-start-conditional-1.png)